 Last half term the children have the opportunity develop their knowledge, skills and problem solving skills in all areas of the curriculum.

-The children will be working hard to gain Dojo points.
-We will be using them to help us focus on our: behaviour for learning; attitude to our work; presentation and the completion of work.
+The children have worked hard to gain Dojo points.
+They have been used to help us focus on our: behaviour for learning; attitude to our work; personal behaviour, presentation and the completion of work.

 Take a look at some of the fantastic learning we have done:

-This half term we will be learning about: Coastal contrasts.
+This half term we will be learning about: Anglo Saxons and Scots

-Our key Learning skills for this half term are: Resilience
+Our key Learning skills for this half term are: Reflection

 Our class book is: The London Eye Mystery by Siobhan Dowd or Letters from the Lighthouse by Emma Carroll.